The Final Programme (film): Production

-Michael Moorcock has said that he originally envisioned space-rock band Hawkwind as providing the music for the entire film, and as also appearing in the scene with the nuns playing slot machines where Jerry is trying to buy napalm.
-Hawkwind, and Moorcock himself, can in fact be glimpsed briefly in this scene right at the back of the set.
-Director Robert Fuest, however, did not like the band, and instead had music with a jazzy feel placed into the film.
-Moorcock has also praised the acting performances in the film, and commented that it was only when he told the actors it was supposed to be funny that they delivered lines with more of his intended black humour.

-The screen rights to the novel were acquired by Goodtimes Enterprises, a UK production company headed by David Puttnam, Roy Baird and Sandy Lieberson, which had made Performance (1970) and The Pied Piper (1972).
+As of 2026, The Final Programme is the only film adaptation of Michael Moorcock's novels.
+The screen rights to the book were acquired by Goodtimes Enterprises, a UK production company headed by David Puttnam, Roy Baird and Sanford Lieberson, which had made Performance (1970) and The Pied Piper (1972).
 Lieberson says the film was his idea as "I loved Michael Moorcock's writing and I really liked the Jerry Cornelius character."

-EMI Films said they would finance the movie if Robert Fuest directed so they approached him.
+Finance came from EMI Films and the National Film Finance Corporation.
+EMI said they would finance the movie if Robert Fuest directed so they approached him.
 Fuest recalled, "I wanted to do a film which extended the fantasy that was a prerequisite of the Phibes films and Final Programme seemed to possess all the necessary elements."
 He felt "the book was very weird, but I thought it had possibilities."

 Fuest was dissatisfied with various scripts calling them "believably awful" so he decided to write the script himself "and Michael Moorcock hated it."

 Lieberson recalled that Fuest "insisted on not only directing but also designing it.
 I think he wrote it as well, I mean he got completely out of hand.
 He just became another person and decided he was going to be an auteur.
 Nice man, but he really went off the deep end on the movie.
 I thought it was an interesting film, though it lost me toward the end."

-Finance came from EMI Films and the National Film Finance Corporation.
+Music

+Michael Moorcock has said that he originally envisioned space-rock band Hawkwind as providing the music for the entire film, and as also appearing in the scene with the nuns playing slot machines where Jerry is trying to buy napalm.
+Hawkwind, and Moorcock himself, can in fact be glimpsed briefly in this scene right at the back of the set.
+Director Robert Fuest, however, did not like the band, and replaced it with a jazz-inflected score by the duo Beaver & Krause.

 Release

 According to Moorcock, the film was released as the top half of a double bill with Intimate Confessions of a Chinese Courtesan (1972).
 Later in the run The Final Programme was moved to the bottom half of the bill.

-Roger Corman bought the film for release in the US and removed 13 minutes.
+Roger Corman bought the film for release in the US through his New World Pictures, and removed 13 minutes.